ErichBSchulz/tubebend/README.md

 ### Optional local server

-I'm using these commands to run a server locally that refreshes the page as I edit the javascript:
+If you are familiar with `node` and `npm`  using these commands to run a server locally that refreshes the page as you save changes:

-    npm run start
-    npm run watch
+    npm run dev

-I can then view the page at http://localhost:3000